hotosm/osm-fieldwork/docs/odk_client.md

 ## List all app-users for a project
 ### To list all app-users, do the following
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
-- Use the "--project" flag to specify the project for which you want to list all app-users.
-For example, if the project ID is 4, use "--project 4".
+- Use the "`--project`" flag to specify the project for which you want to list all app-users.
+For example, if the project ID is 4, use "`--project 4`".
-- Use the "--id" flag to specify your user ID.
-For example, if your user ID is 123, use "--id 123".
+- Use the "`--id`" flag to specify your user ID.
+For example, if your user ID is 123, use "`--id 123`".
-Use the "--appuser" flag to specify the action to perform, which is listing all app-users.
-For example, use "--appuser list".
+Use the "`--appuser`" flag to specify the action to perform, which is listing all app-users.
+For example, use "`--appuser list`".

 ### Example command: